 An upgrade package is used to upgrade the projector software to the latest version.
-The upgrade package is installed from a USB key or from the projector's ftpuser directory.
+The upgrade package is installed from a USB key, the projector's ftpuser directory, or from your computer.

 To obtain the upgrade package, contact Christie Technical support.
+Christie recommends backing up your files before installing an upgrade package.

 - 1. Power on the projector and place it in Standby mode. - 2.
-Upload the required upgrade package to a USB key or to the home/ftpuser directory on the projector.
+Upload the required upgrade package using one of the following methods: - Using the touch panel-Upload the required upgrade package to a USB key or navigate to the projector's ftpuser directory.